jeebonAI/frontend/README.md

 ### Progressive Web App (PWA)

-You can also install Djibon as a Progressive Web App on both Android and iOS:
+You can also install jiboni as a Progressive Web App on both Android and iOS:

 **Android:**
 1. Visit [web.jiboni.com](https://web.jiboni.com) in Chrome